elisabeth-berg/sbp-injury-public/README.md

 Both models are able to pick up on subtle distinctions between visits that result in injury and those that do not.
+Since the point of this research is to identify features that correlate with injury occurence, we would like to investigate how the model draws these distinctions.

+The partial dependency plots shown below are generated from the random forest model, along with 100 models fit to bootstrapped data.
+The gradient boosted model demonstrated similar partial dependencies.

 ![alt text](https://github.com/elisabeth-berg/sbp-injury-public/blob/master/img/pd_age.png)
 ![alt text](https://github.com/elisabeth-berg/sbp-injury-public/blob/master/img/pd_longevity.png)